Joshuakinkade/weather-cli/README.md

 ## Configuration

 Weather stores its configuration at `~/.weather` in yaml format.
+This configuration contains the information for the weather API and some defaults like location and units.

 ## Usage